 Our Fee Structure

 We have built an annual flat fee structure that compensates us for our expertise and the services that we provide, rather than a client’s portfolio size.
 We firmly believe that a flat annual fee is a more appropriate compensation method for wealth management than the traditional percentage of assets under management.

 A primary principle in economics is that people (including advisors) respond to incentives.
 We believe that our fee structure puts us on the same side of the table as our clients.
 Having the right incentives, combined with our expertise and experience, allows us to give the best advice possible to our clients.

 Conflicts of Interest

 Many financial advisory firms claim that their interests are aligned with their clients’ when they charge a % of the assets they manage.
-They want the account to do well and to avoid losses, just like the client.
+They want the account to perform well and to avoid losses, just like the client.
 This sounds good, but is far from the truth.